 The open data model (ODM) provides a common taxonomy for describing security telemetry data used to detect threats.
-It uses schemas, data structures, file formats and configurations in the underlying CDH platform for collecting, storing and analyzing security telemetry data at scale.
+It uses schemas, data structures, file formats and configurations in the underlying Hadoop platform for collecting, storing and analyzing security telemetry data at scale.
 Spot defines relationships amongst the various security data types for joining log data with user, network and endpoint entity data.

 The Apache Spot ODM enables organizations to:

 - Store one copy of the security telemetry data and apply UNLIMITED analytics